MATH 2332

 of the course

+ALEKS videos do a great job introducing the material of the course.
 Of course, videos and homework problems do a poor job of responding to your questions.
-That’s where I come in with online office hours.
-These online help sessions are designed to assist one after watching the videos and doing the homework.
-I will host via MS Teams an optional (though highly recommended) discussion and problem session beginning at 10AM on Tuesdays and Thursdays.
-These are online office hours.
-I will be start a session at the scheduled time and stay until all student questions are answered.
-Depending upon the number of students and questions, these online office hours might end at 10:05 AM.
-11:20 AM or 1PM.
-In these sessions, it is up to you as the students to determine what we want to do.
+That’s where I come in as a resource.
+I am available to assist one after watching the videos and doing the homework.
+When meeting with me, it is up to you as the student to determine what we want to do.
 I am happy to discuss statistics in general, work specific problems, discuss the big picture, etc. I like this stuff!
 Your questions are never a bother to me.
 It is my job and what I like to do.
-I know this time isn't perfect for everyone.
-However, even in an asynchronous, remote class, I like to have a drop-in time available.

 The STAT Tutoring Lab is available for STAT 2332 assistance.